xpejch08/advOfCode22/README.md

 # advOfCode22
-advent of code 2022 tasks
+advent of code 2022 tasks written in c